AI-powered financial planning

 Cons Less prescriptive than 1.2 but, not everyone follows these stages per decade

-Add an AI voice-powered Coach to guide and educate.
+Added an AI voice-powered Coach to guide and educate

-Note, AI can lip-read, ideal for privacy or when background noise is high.
+Note, AI can lip-read, ideal for privacy or when background noise levels are high

 Pros Fewer steps / AI acts as an educator and advisor / Non-prescriptive / More choices to explore / Visceral / Low cognitive load / Fast access to benefits of planning

-Cons AI might require a slight learning curve
+Cons AI might require an easy-to-negotiate re-adjustment curve

 5-out-of-5 Testers, and the Business, preferred the final concept, 1.4.
 However, AI at Lloyds was felt to be in its infancy and not capable of ramping up fast enough to deliver something like that.
 Seen as a valuable exploration and indication of how AI could be used, in the end, version 1.3 was chosen and went into production with another team.